bylinina/ling_course/course_notes/ling_puzzles.md

 # Linguistic puzzles

 This page contains linguistic puzzles grouped by topic.
 I am not the author of these puzzles!
-I use them in the 'Linguistics for Language Technology' course as a tool for practicing linguistic analysis: inferring underlying rules and structures from linguistic data.
+I use them in my course course as a tool for practicing linguistic analysis: inferring underlying rules and structures from linguistic data.